Saxo Bank vs TMGM Comparison

 Which brokers offers more tradeable asset classes, Saxo Bank or TMGM?

-Saxo Bank offers a more diverse selection of investment options than TMGM allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 40000, compared to 12000 from TMGM.
+Saxo Bank offers a more diverse selection of investment options than TMGM allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Saxo Bank has 60000, compared to 12000 from TMGM.

 Can I trade cryptocurrency with Saxo Bank or TMGM?